Benson Hill, Inc. (NYSE:BHIL) Shares Purchased by Smith Moore & CO.

-Smith Moore & CO. grew its holdings in shares of Benson Hill, Inc. (NYSE:BHIL – Get Rating) by 135.9% in the second quarter, according to its most recent filing with the SEC.
-The firm owned 88,211 shares of the company’s stock after acquiring an additional 50,811 shares during the quarter.
-Smith Moore & CO.’s holdings in Benson Hill were worth $242,000 as of its most recent SEC filing.
+Smith Moore & CO. raised its stake in Benson Hill, Inc. (NYSE:BHIL – Get Rating) by 135.9% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 88,211 shares of the company’s stock after buying an additional 50,811 shares during the period.
+Smith Moore & CO.’s holdings in Benson Hill were worth $242,000 as of its most recent filing with the SEC.

 Other institutional investors and hedge funds also recently modified their holdings of the company.
-Wagner Wealth Management LLC acquired a new position in shares of Benson Hill during the second quarter valued at approximately $25,000.
-Nisa Investment Advisors LLC acquired a new position in shares of Benson Hill during the 2nd quarter valued at $29,000.
-Claraphi Advisory Network LLC bought a new stake in shares of Benson Hill in the 2nd quarter worth $30,000.
-Mackenzie Financial Corp acquired a new stake in shares of Benson Hill in the second quarter valued at $32,000.
-Finally, UMB Bank n.a. acquired a new stake in shares of Benson Hill in the second quarter valued at $44,000.
-Institutional investors own 24.95% of the company’s stock.
+Wagner Wealth Management LLC acquired a new position in shares of Benson Hill in the 2nd quarter worth $25,000.
+Nisa Investment Advisors LLC acquired a new position in shares of Benson Hill in the 2nd quarter valued at $29,000.
+Claraphi Advisory Network LLC acquired a new position in shares of Benson Hill in the 2nd quarter valued at $30,000.
+Mackenzie Financial Corp purchased a new position in Benson Hill in the 2nd quarter worth about $32,000.
+Finally, UMB Bank n.a. acquired a new stake in Benson Hill during the 2nd quarter worth about $44,000.
+Institutional investors and hedge funds own 24.95% of the company’s stock.

 Benson Hill, Inc, together with its subsidiaries, operates as a food technology company that unlocks natural genetic diversity of plants.
 It operates in two segments, Ingredients and Fresh.
 The company offers CropOS, a technology platform, which uses artificial intelligence, data, and various advanced breeding techniques that combine data, plant, and food sciences to deliver crops optimized for food, ingredient, and feed products.